 - Use bubbles responsibly around pets - don't leave children unattended with bubbles and pets.

-- If you're using plastic to make bubble wands, make sure you dispose of it responsibly after blowing your bubbles.
-Recycling the plastic, or simply putting it in the bin, can help ensure that animals don't accidentally eat it or get stuck in the plastic rings.
+- If you're using plastic to make bubble wands, make sure you dispose of it safely after blowing your bubbles.
+Recycling the plastic, or binning it, can help ensure that animals don't accidentally eat it or get stuck in the plastic rings.

 - Careful of your eyes - soap can sting!